mikemunsell/ml_ido_price_setting/README.md

 # Estimating Idiosyncratic Price Setting Behavior with Machine Learning
 ### Mike Munsell, Brandeis University (October 2018)

-In this paper, I survey a traditional econometric model for estimating optimal price setting be- havior, and then provide intuition on how the standard model could be mapped to various machine learning methods, including ridge regression, random forest, and KNN.
+In this paper, I survey a traditional econometric model for estimating optimal price setting behavior, and then provide intuition on how the standard model could be mapped to various machine learning methods, including ridge regression, random forest, and KNN.
 Using online grocery price data, I demonstrate that the machine learning methods show modest improvements in estimating the direction of price changes as well as the magnitude of adjustment.